32ericc/32ericc.github.io/README.md

 ## Timeline 👨‍💻
 You may be wondering why most of my commits were made all at once.
 Well, prior to the project, I had a very small understanding of github and was in a time crunch, so I decided to document my progress in notepad instead.
-Shown below are the days that I have worked on the project and what I was able to accomplish on those days.
+Shown below are the days that I have worked on the project and a short description of what
+I was able to accomplish on those days.

 7/11/2023
-- made working horizontal scrolling
+- implemented functional horizontal scrolling behavior
-- navigation bar
+- added nav bar with animation on hover

 7/12/2023
 - infinite marquee
 	- https://ryanmulligan.dev/blog/css-marquee/

 7/15/2023
-- redesign entire layout, added 3d title
+- redesigned entire layout, designed a 3d model of name in Blender and added it to webiste with model viewer
 	- https://www.section.io/engineering-education/how-to-insert-3d-objects-into-a-webpage-using-html-and-css/
-- added digital clock
+- added digital clock for local time

 7/16/2023
 - implemented scroll behavior